DataScienceNigeria/Research-Papers-by-Data-Science-Nigeria/AFRIFASHION1600: A Contemporary African Fashion Dataset for Computer Vision/README.md

 While `AFRIFASHION1600` is a small dataset of only 1600 imagesin 8 distinct fashion item classes, We hope it can help demystify computer vision use cases for upcoming communities of Africans who are learning all about Artificial Intelligence and as a foundation that other interesting projects can be built one.

-`AFRIFASHION` was curated from openly available images online and is open-sourced but all images belong to the original copyright owners.
+`AFRIFASHION1600` was curated from openly available images online and is open-sourced but all images belong to the original copyright owners.

 ### Get the data
 Clone this GitHub repository; the dataset appears as `data/AFRIFASHION1600.zip`